 Coaching is collaborative.

-Your coach will ask you powerful questions that help you think outside the box, see things in a different perspective, and make gains often quicker than you ever anticipated.
+Your coach will ask you powerful questions that help you think outside the box, see things from a different perspective, and make gains often quicker than you ever anticipated.

-Additionally, most coaches provide email, text, or phone support between sessions, which is a game changer for coaching clients, who want to get results as fast as possible.
+Additionally, most coaches provide email, text, or phone support between sessions, which is a game-changer for coaching clients.

 Not having to wait until the next coaching session to talk to your coach and being able to ask a question or get needed support is a unique and beneficial aspect of coaching.